at-mlops/terraform-training/04/README.md

 Functions, data and conditions
 ==============================

-Create a blob container in an existing storage account.
+Create a container in an existing storage account.

-Reference the existing storage account from a previous task or an already existing storage account  "atterraformvt5byn74" via a data object.
+Reference the existing storage account from a previous task or the already existing storage account "atterraformvt5byn74" via the suitable `data` object (Search in the TF azurerm provider docs under "Storage" > "Data sources").

-Create the blob container based on a variable name and a random string.
-If the resulting name is longer than 12 characters, shorten it to 12 characters (via the substr() function).
+Create the container based on a variable name and a random string.
+If the resulting name is longer than 12 characters, shorten it to 12 characters.
+To achieve this, find a suitable built-in function for strings (https://developer.hashicorp.com/terraform/language/functions).
+The access type should be again "blob".

 If the storage account is yours from a previous task, add `storage_account = "mine"` to the *container's* metadata.
 Otherwise add the metadata `reuse_storage_account = "yes"` to the container's metadata.

+Hint: Once the container is deployed, you can view its tags in Azure portal.
+Got to the container and navigate to the menu option "Metadata".

+Optional:
+- Now you can safely `terraform destroy` Terraform configurations of all previous tasks